Skip to main content

 • You are not required to change materials for partial repairs of your roof or siding.

-• If you are not in the high or extreme risk class or outside of the wildland urban interface:
+• If you are not in the high hazard zone or are outside of the wildland urban interface:

 • Nothing is required related to home hardening, even after the effective date of the new code amendments.